x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Git.md

 ## Overview

+- Get the latest Source from GitHub
+- Get the latest `LyraStarterGame` project from Epic Games Launcher
+- Integrate `lyra-main`
-- Copy the latest Lyra source from GitHub into `lyra-main`
+  - Copy the latest Lyra Source from GitHub
-  - Copy the latest Lyra Content from Epic Games Launcher into `lyra-main`
+  - Copy the latest Lyra Content from Epic Games Launcher
 - Merge the new `lyra-main` into `lyra-xist`
   - Merge the new `lyra-xist` into `xist-game`
 - Build `xist-game` with the latest Lyra 5.1+ on the latest Engine 5.1+